QuantEcon/lecture-python.myst/lectures/finite_markov.md

 qe.random.draw(cdf, 5)   # generate 5 independent draws from ψ
 ```

-We'll write our code as a function that takes the following three arguments
+We'll write our code as a function that accepts the following three arguments

 * A stochastic matrix `P`
 * An initial state `init`